 Accurate bookkeeping is a crucial component to small business success.
 But 60% of small business owners say they don’t have enough knowledge about accounting and finance.

-If you don’t have a firm grasp on your finances, it puts your company at risk for going out of business—even if you have a great product or service.
+If you don’t have a firm grasp on your finances, it puts your company at risk for going out of business, no matter how great your product or service is.

 QuickBooks is an industry leader in accounting solutions.
 5.6 million people worldwide trust Quickbooks for their bookkeeping needs.
 They offer software for enterprises, accountants, small business owners, self-employed individuals, and everything in between.

 QuickBooks has desktop software, cloud-based tools, and even POS solutions.
 But as a small business owner, QuickBooks Online will be your best bet.

 One of the top benefits of QuickBooks Online is the ability to access it from anywhere.
 You can log in from any Internet browser or access your account from the QuickBooks mobile app.

 It’s easy to keep everything organized with the QuickBooks dashboard.
 You’ll always have a real-time snapshot of your expenses, profits and losses, sales, income, and bank accounts.